California State Jobs

 • Open list — available to anyone who meets minimum qualifications, regardless of current employment status

 Passing an exam does not guarantee a job.
 It only qualifies you to be considered.
-Eligibility typically expires after 1–2 years.
+Eligibility typically lasts 1–4 years; your specific exam bulletin will state the expiration for that classification.

 The Rule of Three and how list ranking works

-Most California state classifications use the Rule of Three: when an agency wants to fill a vacancy, they can only interview candidates in the top three score bands (called ranks) on the eligibility list.
+Most California state classifications use the Rule of Three (Government Code §19057.1): when an agency wants to fill a vacancy, they receive a certified list of all candidates in the top three score bands (called ranks) and may hire from any candidate on that list.

 Here's how it works:

-• Candidates who scored in the highest band are Rank 1
+• Candidates who scored in the highest band are Rank 1; the second-highest band is Rank 2; the third is Rank 3

 What you can do: